Terms and conditions

 - you are unable to commence your course because of a serious and prolonged illness, disability or death of you or a parent, sibling, spouse or child

-- your offer of a place is withdrawn (unless the offer was made on the basis of incorrect or incomplete information you supplied, in which case CSU will retain 10 per cent of the fee for one session)
+- your offer of a place is withdrawn (unless the offer was made on the basis of incorrect or incomplete information you supplied, in which case Charles Sturt University will retain 10 per cent of the fee for one session)

 - the course which you wanted to undertake is no longer offered

-- CSU refuses to enrol you in a course.
+- Charles Sturt University refuses to enrol you in a course.

 To seek a refund in these circumstances, you (or your agent) should write to the Student Administration Claims Committee (see address details below), supplying copies of relevant documentation (such as a visa refusal letter or medical certificates).

 Your refund will be based on the Australian dollar fee for the course (rather than the foreign currency amount you paid).
 The amount will be paid within four weeks by telegraphic transfer to a bank in your home country.
-CSU cannot pay your refund into an Australian bank.
+Charles Sturt University cannot pay your refund into an Australian bank.